GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 We're going to focus on the simulation thread implementation in this manual, and then note the differences in the core thread version at the end.

 # Creating a mesh {#meshes_a}
 To create a mesh call @ref BansheeEngine::Mesh::create "Mesh::create" or one if its overloads.
+You'll need to populate the @ref BansheeEngine::MESH_DESC "MESH_DESC" structure and pass it as a parameter.
 At minimum you need to provide a @ref BansheeEngine::VertexDataDesc "vertex description" that describes in what format are the vertices stored in the vertex buffer and the number of vertices and indices.

 Optionally you can also provide the type of indices, type of primitives, and a set of sub-meshes:
  - Indices can be 32- or 16-bit.
 This is controlled by the `indexType` parameter.
 Smaller indices can be used to save bandwidth if your mesh has a small enough number of primitives.